George Toma

 George P. Toma (born February 2, 1929) is an American groundskeeper who specializes in working on sports facilities.
 Toma attended every Super Bowl from 1967 to 2023.

 He has been nicknamed the "Sodfather" and "The God of Sod."

 Early life

-George may have an Assyrian ancestor as the last name Toma is a common Assyrian last name.
+George Toma was born on February 2, 1929 to George and Mary Toma.
+George's parents were both second generation Rusyn Americans.
 As a youngster, he helped support his family by working at Artillery Park in Wilkes-Barre, Pennsylvania, home of the minor league baseball Wilkes-Barre Barons.
 He eventually worked his way up to head groundskeeper.

 After serving in the military during the Korean War, Toma had a choice of working as stadium groundskeeper for minor league teams in Kansas City or Denver.
 He reportedly took the Kansas City job because the field was in worse shape than Denver.

 Career

 Kansas City sports teams

 Toma has maintained the fields at numerous stadiums used by Major League Baseball and National Football League teams.
 For much of his career, Toma was the head groundskeeper for the Truman Sports Complex in Kansas City, Missouri; which includes the Kansas City Royals' Kauffman Stadium, and the Kansas City Chiefs' Arrowhead Stadium.

 Toma worked for the then-Kansas City Athletics until the team relocated to Oakland in 1968, and then for the expansion Royals, at Municipal Stadium, where the NFL Kansas City Chiefs also played.
 Municipal Stadium was also home to the Kansas City Spurs Soccer team.

 In 1972, two new stadiums were built in Kansas City, Royals Stadium (now Kauffman) and Arrowhead Stadium.
 At the time of their opening, they both featured artificial turf.
 However, according to Toma, artificial turf fields also require significant maintenance.
 His crews maintained the two carpets so well that they remained in use for two decades, far longer than is normally the case for artificial turf.

 In 2012, Toma was inducted into the Kansas City Royals Hall of Fame.